Daniel-Goerlich/gdb/README.md

 #####gdb Download

-To download and install `gdb`, click on the following links
+To download and learn how to install `gdb`, click on the following links

 [Download gdb](http://www.gnu.org/software/gdb/download/)